93. Point Ellice

 View from tip of "Point Distress" across calm Baker Bay toward

-Cape Disappointment on the horizon.
+Cape Disappointment on the horizon, at center.

 From Discovering Lewis & Clark from the Air